I didn’t always know a lot about Dachshunds. I was still pretty clueless even after owning Chester for 8 years.

 Like I said, you can’t PREVENT your dog from having a back injury if they have IVDD.

 However, there are things you can do to help minimize the impact of a disc herniation:

 - Keep your dog fit and lean.
 Carrying extra weight ads stress on their long spine.

 - Keep your dog active.
 Active dogs have strong, supple muscles with good blood flow.
 All of those things help your dog’s muscles support their spine.

 - Use a harness instead of a collar to avoid pressure on the neck and back.

 - Minimize jumping.
 This can be done by training them to not jump and to use ramps and stairs to help them on and off furniture (video).

 I just want you to be clear about what it is, how to spot a problem, and what to expect.
 There is a heck of a lot more information about IVDD than I touched on here but covered the basics.

-If you want to read even more information, check out this great article on Intervertebral Disk Disease by Seniortailwaggers.com.
+If you want to read even more information, check out my IVDD resources page and read this great article on Intervertebral Disk Disease by Seniortailwaggers.com.